bitcoin-api/bitcoin-api-full-stack/README.md

 **Features:**

 * a title above in **bold text**
-* a 50 pixel by 50 pixel large image
+* a 50 pixel by 50 pixel image
 * the regular main text which can also contain a  [text-embedded link](#readme-image-sponsored-content-example)